 20. Heermann’s Gull

-Heermann’s gull is a type of seabird found in the United States, Mexico and British Columbia.
-It nests on Isla Rasa in the Gulf of California and can be seen near shores or out at sea, though rarely inland.
+Heermann’s gull is a type of seabird found in the United States, Mexico, and British Columbia.
+It nests on Isla Rasa in the Gulf of California and can be seen near shores or at sea, though rarely inland.

-Named after Adolphus Lewis Heermann, a nineteenth-century explorer and naturalist, this species looks quite different from other gulls due to its brownish colouring with white spots around the wings.
+Named after Adolphus Lewis Heermann, a nineteenth-century explorer and naturalist, this species looks quite different from other gulls due to its brownish coloring with white spots around the wings.

-It has bright yellow legs as well as red eyes circled by an orange ring – features that make it easily identifiable among bird watchers.
+It has bright yellow legs and red eyes circled by an orange ring – features that make it easily identifiable among bird watchers.

-Their diet consists mainly of fish but they will also eat insects, crustaceans and molluscs if necessary.
+Their diet consists mainly of fish, but they will also eat insects, crustaceans, and mollusks if necessary.

 Kingdom | Animalia |